Joyce Harper: Career

-Career in research
+Research

-Joyce Harper started work in fertility in 1987, initially spending a short time at the Hallam Medical Centre as a clinical embryologist and then moving on to work with Professor Ian Craft at the London Fertility Centre where she became scientific director in charge of the IVF laboratory.
+Harper started work in fertility in 1987, initially spending a short time at the Hallam Medical Centre as a clinical embryologist and then moving on to work with Professor Ian Craft at the London Fertility Centre where she became scientific director in charge of the IVF laboratory.
 She helped thousands of people have a baby.
 She designed new IVF labs at Cozens House, 112A Harley Street and in Dubai.

-In 1992 she joined Alan Handyside and Robert Winston in the PGD team at the Hammersmith Hospital performing clinical biopsies and FISH diagnosis as well as undertaking research into chromosome abnormalities in human embryos.
+In 1992 she joined Alan Handyside and Robert Winston in the preimplantation genetic diagnosis team (PGD) at the Hammersmith Hospital performing clinical biopsies and FISH diagnosis as well as undertaking research into chromosome abnormalities in human embryos.
 In 1993 she started a joint project with the Hammersmith Hospital and University College London.
 In 1994 and 1996 she published two papers on the world data of PGD.
 She was one of the first to report on the high levels of chromosome abnormalities in human preimplantation embryos.

-In 1996, with Professor Joy Delhanty and Professor Charles Rodeck, she designed the first of her MSc programmes (Prenatal Genetics and Fetal Medicine) and in 2002 she developed a second MSc programme (Reproductive Science and Women's Health).
+In 1996, with Professor Joy Delhanty and Professor Charles Rodeck, she designed the first of her MSc programmes (Prenatal Genetics and Fetal Medicine), and in 2002, she developed a second MSc programme (Reproductive Science and Women's Health).
 She directs both programmes and has taught hundreds of students who have gone on to be leaders in the field of reproductive medicine.

-For two decades her main research and clinical interest was PGD and she wrote the first text book on PGD in 1998 and a second edition in 2001.
+For two decades her main research and clinical interest was in PGD.
+She wrote the first textbook on PGD in 1998, with a second edition in 2001.
 She was deputy director of UCL Centre for PGD and helped perform hundreds of PGD cycles, testing embryos for specific genetic diseases.
 She supervised several PhD students.
 She became a fellow of the Royal College of Pathologists in 2007.

-More recently her research interests have expanded to include fertility education, IVF add-ons, FemTech and donor conception.
-She was co-founder of the fertility education initiative to develop awareness of issues affecting fertility and pregnancy.
-In 2019 she became co-founder of the International Reproductive Health Education Collaboration who have made many resources for the public, teachers and health professionals to support education of all aspects of reproductive health.
+More recently her research interests have expanded to include fertility education, IVF add-ons, femtech and donor conception.
+She was a co-founder of the fertility education initiative to develop awareness of issues affecting fertility and pregnancy.
+In 2019, she became co-founder of the International Reproductive Health Education Collaboration who have made many resources for the public, teachers and health professionals to support education of all aspects of reproductive health.

-In 2023 she started her podcast - Why didn't anyone tell me this?
-Which has been listened to in over 90 countries.
-In 2025 the podcast enters season 3.
+In 2023, she started her podcast, "Why didn't anyone tell me this?" which has been listened to in over 90 countries.
+The podcast has entered its fourth season.

-She is invited to give numerous lectures at international conferences, including plenary and key-note speeches.
+She is invited to give numerous lectures at international conferences, including plenary and keynote speeches.
 In February 2017 she talked at the UN, New York for the International Day for Women and Girls in Science.